HDFC Securities app faces trading glitch, shows Thursday's stock prices

 At the time of writing this article, the HDFC Securities application is showing data from March 9.

-Ashish Rathi, Whole Time Director, HDFC Securities explained the issue with their services.
-Rathi said, “few customers on one of our digital applications were facing broadcast issues with respect to rates.
+Ashish Rathi, Whole Time Director, HDFC Securities explained the cause of the issue and has claimed that the problem has been resolved.

+Rathi said, “Few customers on one of our digital applications were facing broadcast issues with respect to rates.
 However, order routing to Exchanges was not impacted.
 The same has been resolved at 9:45 am.
 All other channels of trading are fully operational.”

 Many users have taken to Twitter to complain about the ongoing issue.